Dieterbe/dieterblog/hugotest/content/post/pixie.md

 date = "2013-12-30T14:46:32-04:00"
 tags = ["arch", "golang", "photos"]
 +++
+So you have a few devices with pictures, and maybe some additional pictures your friends sent you.
+You have a lot of pictures of the same thing and probably too high of a resolution.
+Some may require some editing.
+How do you easily create photo albums out of this mess?
+And how do you do it in a way

 that keeps a simple and elegant, yet flexible file/directory layout for portability and simplicity?

 <!--more-->